Recognizing Trauma Responses in Everyday Life

 4. https://www.ptsd.va.gov/understand/isitptsd/common_reactions.asp

-Alexia Eller
+Lexi Eller

-My view on counseling
+My view on counseling:

 My specialties